Skip to Content

 The Brown Shrike can be recognized by these features and also has buff edging on dark wings, a white throat, and pale or buff underparts.
 The sexes look similar but the female is paler and has faint scaling on the underparts.

-This species is native to edge and open woodland habitats in eastern and southern Asia and occurs as a rare vagrant to Alaska and the Pacific coast of North America.
+This species is native to edge and open woodland habitats in eastern and southern Asia and occurs as a rare visitor in Alaska and the Pacific coast of North America.

 #12 Canyon Towhee